stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 * By default the Y direction is inverted in the Vulkan coordinate system.

-* The triangles in a strip have an _alternating_ winding order.
+* The triangles in a strip have a counter-clockwise winding order by default.

+* However a triangle strip is rendered with an _alternating_ winding order.

 After changing the number of vertices to 4 in the drawing command we should see something like the following: